 - Training: speak with a certified trainer on how you can alleviate behaviors that may be stress-inducing for your dog.

 - Confidence-building techniques: desensitization and counterconditioning can help manage stressors a dog may face.
 Speak with a certified behaviorist or dog trainer regarding proper techniques.

 Understanding your dog and their stress triggers is essential for prevention.
-Be sure to consult with your veterinarian if you notice any extreme change in your dog's behavior & health.
-Also, seek out a qualified animal behaviorist or dog trainer if necessary to keep your dog living a happy and healthy life.
+Be sure to consult with your veterinarian if you notice any behavior change or there are drastic changes in your own living situation.
+Also, seek out a qualified animal behaviorist or dog trainer if necessary to keep your dog's behavior under control, so you both can go on to living a happy and healthy life.